Writing Tasks

 should have a unique name

-and specify at least Docker image
+and specify at least a container image

 In the example below we use an official MySQL Docker image that exposes